Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

 for some positive integer $n$.
 Then the linear system of $L$ is of dimension $g+n$.
-Now consider the curves $C$ on this linear system and its double covers $\wt{C}$.
-By bertini's theorem a general $\wt{C}$ is smooth.
-By the Hodge index theorem it is connected.
-If not suppose that it has two components $C_1,C_2$.
+Now consider the smooth, projective curves $C$ in this linear system $|L|$ and their double covers $\wt{C}$ (this is actually a covering for a general $C$, as the map $T\to S$ is branched along a finite set of points).
+By Bertini's theorem a general $\wt{C}$ is smooth.
+By the Hodge index theorem it follows that, $\wt{c}$ is connected.
+If not, suppose that it has two components $C_1,C_2$.
 Since $C^2>0$, we have $C_i^2>0$ for $i=1,2$ and since $\wt{C}$ is smooth we have that $C_1.C_2=0$.
 Therefore the intersection form restricted to $\{C_1,C_2\}$ is semipositive.
 This can only happen when $C_1$, $C_2$ are proportional and $C_i^2=0$, for $i=1,2$, which is not possible.